MAYZGitHub/mayz-protocol-contracts/docs/REINDEXING-DEEP-NEW.md

 Reindexing is the process that:

-- **Modifies the composition of the UI** (changing which tokens and in what proportion).
+- **Modifies the composition of the IU** (changing which tokens and in what proportion).
-- **Updates the actual token holdings** in the Fund Holdings (FHs) to match the new UI.
+- **Updates the actual token holdings** in the Fund Holdings (FHs) to match the new IU.

 In other words:

-> Reindexing changes **what each UI means**, and ensures the real tokens across the system are updated to reflect this new definition.
+> Reindexing changes **what each IU means**, and ensures the real tokens across the system are updated to reflect this new definition.

 ---